 Proceed by carefully analyzing job requirements and defining your candidate persona.

 Finally, chose the right type of interview based on the needs of your candidate persona.

 This approach will help you find and hire your ideal job candidate, improve your candidate experience and make your recruiting efforts more effective and successful.

 Take your interviewing strategy to a whole new level!

 If you’re looking to make your interviewing strategy even more effective, we can help! 💪

 Our TalentLyft Track can make your interviewing process much simpler and more organized.

 For starters, you could schedule every interview with just one click!
-Imagine sending automated emails with interview appointment that automatically sync with your work calendar.
+Imagine sending automated emails with an interview appointment that automatically syncs with your work calendar.
 Cool, huh? 😎